fluiddyn/fluidsht/README.rst

 For a **basic installation** it should be sufficient to run::

-  pip install fluidpythran fluiddyn [--user] pip install fluidsht [--user]
+  pip install fluiddyn [--user]
+  pip install fluidsht [--user]

 You can get the source code from `Bitbucket
 <https://bitbucket.org/fluiddyn/fluidsht>`__ or from `the Python
 Package Index <https://pypi.org/project/fluidsht/>`__.
-The development mode is often useful if you intend to modify fluidsht .
+The development mode is often useful if you intend to modify fluidsht.
 From the root directory::

   pip install -e .